txjohnson/Strongtalk/README.md

     - Stack trace (1, 40)
     [...]

-and then it ?crashes? and opens a REPL of sorts.
+and then it crashes and opens a REPL of sorts.
 Try evaluating `^3+4`.

 ## About Smalltalk